 By: Tareq Azizeh

-* Opinion Articles do not necessarily reflect the opinions of Radio Rozana.
+* Opinion articles do not necessarily reflect the opinion of Rozana.